-Our Missionis to empower students with complex learning disabilities and differences to recognize and optimize their potential throughout their lifetime
+Our Missionis to empower students with learning disabilities and differences to recognize and optimize their potential throughout their lives.

 by fostering a family environment where the educational, social,